 Army of the Potomac Cavalry Corps Commander

-Following the Federal defeat at Fredericksburg, Major General Joseph Hooker succeeded Major General Ambrose Burnside as commander of the Army of the Potomac.
-February 5, 1863, Hooker reorganized the army, centralizing his horsemen and creating a cavalry corps comprising three divisions.
+Following the federal defeat at Fredericksburg, Major General Joseph Hooker succeeded Major General Ambrose Burnside as commander of the Army of the Potomac.
+On February 5, 1863, Hooker reorganized the army, centralizing his horsemen and creating a cavalry corps comprising three divisions.
 Hooker chose Stoneman to command the new corps.

 When Hooker began his 1863 spring offensive, which culminated at the Battle of Chancellorsville (April 30–May 6), he sent Stoneman on a major raid behind enemy lines near Fredericksburg.

 Stoneman’s Raid of 1863 began on April 13 when the cavalry commander led 10,000 federal troopers out of the main camp of the Army of the Potomac near Falmouth, Virginia.
 Hooker ordered Stoneman to cut the Army of Northern Virginia‘s supply lines, forcing them to abandon their defenses at Fredericksburg.
 Two days later, torrential rains began falling, making the Rappahannock River impassable.
 Stoneman could not begin his crossing of the Rappahannock until April 27, placing Hooker’s plan far behind schedule.
 Once across the river, Stoneman destroyed some railroad lines between Richmond and Fredericksburg, but he could not completely sever the Rebel supply lines.
 Losing contact with Hooker on April 30, he did not rejoin the army until May 7, after the Battle of Chancellorsville.